basics/nuxt-booster/docs/content/en/index.md

 [Module]() for [NuxtJS](https://nuxtjs.org).

-Nuxt Speedkit takes over the Lighthouse performance optimization of your generated website.
+Nuxt Speedkit takes over the lighthouse performance optimization of your generated website.

-All used components and resources are loaded on demand based on the viewport.
+In order to achieve a performance score of 100/100, only the resources that are necessary in the current viewport may be loaded.
+Concepts already exist for the loading of javascript components and images.
+However, there is not yet a practicable concept for loading fonts.
+This module provides a holistic approach to dynamically load all necessary resources, including fonts, based on the current viewport.

+This module implements the lazy-hydration concept of [Markus Oberlehner](https://github.com/maoberlehner/vue-lazy-hydration) and embeds [nuxt/image](https://github.com/nuxt/image).

 ## Features